dhiway/cord/origin-rs/README.md

 cargo run -p origin-rs --example update-metadata -- --node ws://127.0.0.1:9944
 ```

-Commit the new `origin-rs/metadata/cord.scale` whenever the runtime changes to keep Subxt bindings in sync.
+Commit the new `origin-rs/metadata/cord.scale` whenever the runtime changes so the dynamic client can reuse cached metadata offline.

 ---